 - 6.1 Direct engagement with underlying companies (as well as other relevant persons) in respect of shares and debt is carried out by the Fund's investment managers. - 6.2 This includes monitoring and engaging with issuers of debt or equity on financially material issues concerning strategy, capital structure, management of actual or potential conflicts of interest, risks, environmental impact, social considerations and corporate governance.
 Where relevant, the Trustee expects its managers to use voting rights to effect the best possible sustainable long-term outcomes. - 6.3 The Trustee expects all its investment managers to practice good stewardship.
 When selecting new managers, the Trustee's Investment Consultant assesses the ability of each investment manager to engage with underlying companies to promote the long-term success of the investments. - 6.4 Whereas the Trustee chooses managers that align with its beliefs on stewardship, there are instances where the Trustee has less direct influence over the managers' policies on the exercise of investment rights, such as where assets are held in pooled funds, due to the collective nature of these investments.
 The Trustee monitors and discloses the voting behaviour carried out on its behalf.
 If the Trustee deems this behaviour inadequate, it will engage with the relevant manager and seek to better align the behaviour of the manager with the Trustee's policy. - 6.5 The Trustee has a preference for 'engagement' rather than 'exclusion' as a method of incorporating climate change risks into an effective risk management framework.
 However, this preference is kept under review and may be updated in the future should circumstances change.
-The Trustee expects its investment managers to independently consider whether exclusion or engagement is more appropriate within their investment process. - 6.6 When selecting, monitoring and de-selecting asset managers, engagement is factored into the decision-making process to the appropriate level for the specific asset class in question.
+The Trustee expects its investment managers to independently consider whether exclusion or engagement is more appropriate within their investment process. - When selecting, monitoring and de-selecting asset managers, engagement is factored into the decision-making process to the appropriate level for the specific asset class in question.
 The Trustee requires its Investment Consultant to report annually on how the managers have acted in accordance with the Trustees' policy on stewardship and engagement.
+The Investment Consultant monitors for lack of engagement (including, but not limited to issues relating to climate) from managers with investee companies and will highlight any such activity to the Trustee.
 In addition, the Trustee meets with its investment managers as required and questions the manager on their activities with respect to stewardship and engagement.
 The Trustee will disclose any highlights as part of these reviews annually in its implementation statement.